xraypy/xraylarch/_sources/xafs/xanes.rst.txt

 components.
 This works on the assumption that the XANES signature of a collection of atoms is the linear sum of the XANES from individual components, which is valid in all but the most extreme conditions.
-In this sense **Linear Combination Analysis** is a very useful approach to XANES analysis, and generally quite easy to do.
+In this sense **Linear Combination Analysis** is a useful approach to XANES analysis, and generally quite easy to do.
 If done carefully, it can also quite robust, though its sensitiviy can be somewhat limited.

 What is not always clear in Linear Combination Analysis is what the proper "standard" components should be, or even how many can be determined from a collection of data.
-In this sense standard spectroscopic methods such as **Principal Component Analysis** (or PCA) and other linear-algebra based analysis tools (which are nowadays often included in "Machine Learning" methods) can be useful.
+For this question, standard spectroscopic methods such as **Principal Component Analysis** (or PCA) and other linear-algebra based analysis tools (which are nowadays often included in "Machine Learning" methods) can be useful.
 Strictly speaking, PCA is very limited in what it can really tell you about a set of spectra -- it helps you identify how